Stiftung Chance für das kritisch kranke Kind

 Barbara Brotschi Aufdenblatten

-Barbara Brotschi is a private lecturer in paediatrics, especially paediatric intensive care and neonatology at the University of Zurich.
+Barbara Brotschi is professor for paediatrics, especially paediatric intensive care and neonatology at the University of Zurich.
 She heads the interdisciplinary intensive care unit A at the University Children's Hospital Zurich.
 In her daily work in the intensive care unit, she experiences how the services of the Stiftung Chance support critically ill children and their families.
 Barbara Brotschi is married and has a daughter and a son.

 Barbara Brotschi Aufdenblatten